joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/world/europe/100000011085655/europeans-scramble-to-buy-solar-eclipse-glasses.html

 **Election Live Updates: Lindsey Graham’s Sister Advances to Runoff in South Carolina Senate Primary**\
-`Polls have closed in five other states holding races, including Minnesota and Wisconsin, where a democratic socialist is seeking the nomination for governor.`\
+`Senator Darline Graham will face Representative Ralph Norman in a runoff to run for the seat held by her late brother.
+Polls have closed in five other states, including Minnesota and Wisconsin, where a democratic socialist is seeking the nomination for governor.`\
 https://www.nytimes.com/live/2026/08/11/us/elections-south-carolina-wisconsin

 **Richard Lingeman, Cultural Historian and Biographer, Dies at 95**\